JuliaLang/julia/doc/stdlib/io-network.rst

    Return the nominal size of the screen that may be used for rendering output to this io object

-.. function:: limit_output(io) -> Bool

-   ..
-Docstring generated from Julia source

-   Output hinting for identifying contexts where the user requested a compact output

 Multimedia I/O
 --------------